Integration Services Tasks

 An Integration Services package can contain a single task, such as an Execute SQL task that deletes records in a database table when the package runs.
 However, packages typically contain several tasks, and each task is set to run within the context of the package control flow.
 Event handlers, which are workflows that run in response to run-time events, can also have tasks.

-For more information about adding a task to a package using SSIS Designer, see How to: Add a Task or a Container to a Control Flow.
+For more information about adding a task to a package using SSIS Designer, see How to: Add or Delete a Task or a Container in a Control Flow.

 For more information about adding a task to a package programmatically, see Adding Tasks Programmatically.

 Each task can be configured individually using the custom dialog boxes for each task that SSIS Designer provides, or the Properties window included in Business Intelligence Development Studio.
 A package can include multiple tasks of the same type—for example, six Execute SQL tasks—and each task can be configured differently.
-For more information, see How to: Set Task Properties.
+For more information, see How to: Set the Properties of a Task or Container.

 If the task contains more than one task, they are connected and sequenced in the control flow by precedence constraints.
 For more information, see Precedence Constraints.